Albert0i/DAO/README-cont.md

 1. `jsdoc` is used to generate static function descriptions in `out/index.html` folder;
 2. `jest` is used to write test suite as well as demonstrate how to invoke API in `test` folder;
-3. `swaggerswagger-ui-express` is used to host Posts API so that you can play with on `http://localhost:3000/api/v1/docs/`.
+3. `swaggerswagger-ui-express` is used to host Posts API so that you can play on `http://localhost:3000/api/v1/docs/`.

 ### EOF (2024/08/23)